I am a big advocate for the use of social media. But there are of course some pitfalls.

-go Last year one of the candidates (who we thought had a strong record and a great shot to be among those interviewed) to be a Scout executive in my old area was not even considered.
+A couple of years ago one of the candidates (who we thought had a strong record and a great shot to be among those interviewed) to be a Scout executive in my old area was not even considered.
 After the meeting we found out that it was because of some 2012 postings on his Twitter account!
-Members of the committee had looked at all of the candidates’ social media accounts and found that some of the postings did not fit with the culture and values of the council.
+Members of the committee had looked at all the candidates’ social media accounts and found that some of the postings did not fit with the culture and values of the council.
 In contrast, some of the postings of other candidates did seem to fit and so the committee wanted to interview them.

-amoxicillin 500mg buy online uk When deciding among records I too have made a decision to interview a candidate for a job based on their Facebook page.
+When deciding among records I too have decided to interview a candidate for a job based on their Facebook page.
 What I saw indicated that they were the kind of person I might want on my team and the record and interview bore that out.

 Fortunately, my blog and Twitter were intended from the start to be very public and consisted of thoughts on leadership, inspirational quotes, and retweets of Disney Institute, INC. Magazine, and Harvard Business Review posts.